Ronald I. Jacobowitz Residence

 In 1996, a year after his untimely death, Kossuth Avenue between Mosholu Parkway and East 208th Street was co-named “Ronald I. Jacobowitz Place” in his memory.
 His papers, which provide insight into LGBT activism in the Bronx in the 1980s and 1990s, are housed at the New York Public Library.

-This entry is made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Entry by Amanda Davis, project manager (November 2019), and made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.

 NOTE: Names above in bold indicate LGBT people.

 Bronx Address Directory, August 1986, The New York Public Library.